Personal Injury FAQ

 Evidence should be preserved before too much time has passed.
 Photographs of the scene, vehicles, and injuries should be taken as soon as possible after the accident because the evidence may disappear quickly.
 Taking photographs of these items is helpful to pursuing a case when the claim is ready.

-Our personal injury attorneys work on a contingency fee basis, which means attorney’s fees are owed only if there is a recovery.
+Our personal injury attorneys work on a contingency fee basis, which means we only charge fees if we recover compensation for you.

 Will My Insurance Rates Go Up?